3v1n0/zsh-bash-completions-fallback/README.md

         plugins=( [plugins...] zsh-bash-completions-fallback)

-3. Source `~/.zshrc`  to take changes into account:
+3. Source `~/.zshrc` (or restart zsh) to take changes into account

         source ~/.zshrc

+Using other plugins manager:

+        # Depending on the tool the syntax may vary but it's generally just
+        $your_plugin_manager 3v1n0/zsh-bash-completions-fallback

+Manual installation:

+1. Clone this repository in a folder (like ~/.zsh-bash-completions-fallback):

+        git clone https://github.com/3v1n0/zsh-bash-completions-fallback $HOME/.zsh-bash-completions-fallback

+2. Add to your `~/.zshrc`:

+        source $HOME/.zsh-bash-completions-fallback/zsh-bash-completions-fallback.plugin.zsh

+3. Source `~/.zshrc` (or restart zsh) to start using the plugin

+        source ~/.zshrc

+4. Of course in case you want to test it temporary you just have to `source` the plugin file (`zsh-bash-completions-fallback.plugin.zsh`)

 Configuration
 ------------------------------------------------------------------------------